Introduction to Belmont, California

 - Belmont Branch San Mateo County Library

 Things To Do In Belmont

 The city of Belmont offers a huge range of entertainment possibilities that include the Half Moon Bay State Beach, a popular destination for all visitors.
 This beach has facilities for all kinds of games and here one can even stay in campgrounds overlooking the beach.
 The Aquarium of the Bay is an ideal place to take kids to as they can get a close up feel of the marine life.
 Also there is the Hiller Aviation Museum where exciting exhibits are displayed.
 One can also take a trip to the Water Dog Lake or visit one of the many amusement parks in the area.
-The Carlmont Village Shopping Center is another popular hangout for young children.
+The Carlmont Village Shopping Center is another popular hangout.

 Air transportation is available from San Francisco International Airport.